enterdoki/MTA-Subway-Project/README.md

 ### May 9, 2019 - May 10,2019
 Omitted fully using a hash table as I into output discrepancies.
 I know, I know, it's very inefficient but that was the only way to have my program execute all the functions(list all, get near functions).
-465 unique stations found and 1374 disjoint sets created, a tiny bit off from what Professor.
+465 unique stations found and 1374 disjoint sets created.
 Everything's completed.
-DONE
+DONE!